MaiteBaida/budget-wise-client/README.md

 ## Overview

-Expense Tracker Plus is designed to help users efficiently manage their finances by categorizing and tracking expenses.
+Expense Tracker, is designed to help users efficiently manage their finances by categorizing and tracking expenses.

 ### Problem